peterhcharlton/info/safer_projects/reading_material.md

 ## Initial Reading for SAFER Student Projects

-This page some recommended reading for projects within the SAFER Programme.
+This page provides some recommended reading for projects within the SAFER Programme.
 Do be selective about which articles to read - there is certainly no need to read them all.
 In addition, be selective about which parts of the articles to read - for instance, simply reading the abstract may be sufficient in some cases.

-**PDFs** of documents which are not available online are provided [here](https://universityofcambridgecloud-my.sharepoint.com/:f:/r/personal/pc657_cam_ac_uk/Documents/SAFER_Engineering_Resources/SAFER_student_projects/Project_Resources/Reading_Materials). _NB: to open links on this page, right click and open in a new tab._
+**PDFs** of documents which are not available online are provided [here](https://universityofcambridgecloud-my.sharepoint.com/:f:/r/personal/pc657_cam_ac_uk/Documents/SAFER_Engineering_Resources/SAFER_student_projects/Project_Resources/Reading_Materials).

 ---